 41 years after its inception, 4AD continues to look forward.
 But a record label’s catalogue of releases is essentially timeless.
 So, the idea grew to ask current artists to cover a song of their choosing from 4AD past: a creative experiment rooted in the spirit of collaboration and a snapshot of 4AD today.

-Bills & Aches & Blues will be released on 2 April digitally, with standard vinyl and CD editions following on 23 July and a deluxe vinyl boxset later this year.
+Bills & Aches & Blues is out now digitally, with standard vinyl and CD editions also available, and a deluxe vinyl boxset later this year.
 The first 12 months’ profits from Bills & Aches & Blues will be donated to The Harmony Project, a Los Angeles-based after-school programme for children from communities and schools that lack equitable access to studying the arts or music.

 Bills & Aches & Blues’ 18 recordings contain fascinating connections between artist and track.
 The earliest song chosen (by U.S. Girls) is The Birthday Party’s ‘Junkyard’, from 1981; the most recent are the two Grimes covers (‘Genesis’ and ‘Oblivion’, respectively by Spencer. and Dry Cleaning) from 2012.
 Suitably, for the one band that bridges 4AD past and present, The Breeders are all over Bills & Aches & Blues.
 They’re covered three times – ‘Cannonball’ by Tune-Yards, ‘Mountain Battles’ by Bradford Cox of Deerhunter and ‘Off You’ by Big Thief, whilst The Breeders cover ‘The Dirt Eaters’ by their ‘90s contemporaries His Name Is Alive.